manelpuig/rUBot_mecanum_ws/Documentation/02_ROSenvironment_setup.md

 To **connect your rUBot mecanum**  to the TheConstruct environment you have to configure your robot to be used in your ROSject.

 The **Instructor** will configure the rUBot:
-- In the master **TheConstruct account**, we have to first Add a new robot:
+- In the master **TheConstruct account**, we have to first add a new robot:
   - Open the TheConstruct account and choose "Real Robots".
 Here you can add your robot.
   - Specify the name and the ROS version
   - Copy the "robot setup code line" used later to setup the robot to the TheConstruct environment

 - In the **VScode terminal on rUBot-raspberrypi**:
+  - Remember to be connected temporally to the same network as the real rUBot.
   - It is better first to update and upgrade the ubuntu20
   - Paste the "robot setup code line".
 After some minutes the robot will be properly installed.
   - Run 'source ~/.bashrc' to re-export ROS variables before running roscore.